-- 1. Drivers and navigators may communicate as much as they need. - 2.
-Competitors may be required to carry a navigator(s).
-See 2.1.5 for Grooms or Navigators Required chart under General Driving Rules. - 3.
-Navigators may compete with multiple entries which must be listed on the entry forms.
+- · Drivers and navigators may communicate. - Competitors may be required to carry a navigator(s).
+See 2.1.5 General Driving Rules (Grooms or Navigators Required) - · Navigators may compete with multiple entries.
+This must be listed on the entry forms. - Turnouts that can not carry a navigator (small ponies and VSE's) may use a person on the ground who is outfitted with an electronic device (headset) in cones.

-- 1. One HCBC driving judge or guest carded judge is required. - 2.
-A Provincial Rules Official (PRO) may attend.
+- · One HCBC driving judge or guest carded judge is required. - · A Provincial Rules Official (PRO) may attend.